 Think Tank Airport Takeoff.
 I’ve had it for many years now, probably my favorite piece of equipment.
 I have lots of Think Tank stuff (backpacks, slings), and it’s all built to last and wisely thought out.
 Helps me get to and from location shooting with ease.

 Variable ND filters – helps when creating cinemagraphs and anything video related.

 “The Surrealist Pillow Project” has been a work in progress for about 10 years and Ronen has no intention of stopping any time soon!
-To see more images from the series, as well as his cinemagraphs and commercial photography, visit his website or Instagram.
+To see more from the series, as well as his cinemagraphs and commercial photography, visit his website or Instagram.
 And, be sure to check out our interview with Ronen.